Basic Automation¶

 d.swipe(A, B)

-The following interface can simulate a multi-point swipe.
-For example, the following call will swipe from (100, 100) to (500, 500) and then to (200, 200).
-The demonstration below only uses three points, but you can actually provide more points, even to implement a pattern lock.
+The following interface can simulate multi-point swipes.
+For example, the call below will swipe from (100, 100) to (500, 500) and back to (200, 200).
+The demonstration only uses three points, but you can actually provide more points, even to realize a pattern unlock.

 p1 = Point(x=100, y=100)